 - the shipping address: what is the shipping address of the customer.

 In order to manage the automatic assignations, 2 tools are essential.
 You can configure the assignation rules in the Inventory settings tab of a pos/wh so that the orders can be automatically assigned to a pos/wh depending on the area.
-Finally the assignation table available in Sales > Operations > Orders will allow you to check to which pos/wh the orders have been assigned and modify these assignations in the assignation table available in:
+Finally, you will be able to check to which pos/wh the orders have been assigned as well as to modify these assignations in the assignation table available in:

 - Name(s) of the pos/wh = the order is assigned to one or more pos/wh if you enabled the multi-assignation